MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica-api-ref.md

 Learn about the new Artificial Intelligence (AI) Phi Silica APIs shipping with Windows App SDK 1.6 Experimental that can be used to access on-device language models (including Phi Silica, our most powerful NPU-tuned local language model yet) and enable local processing and generation of chat, math solving, code generation, reasoning over text, and more.

-For more details, see [Introducing Phi Silica in the Windows App SDK](phi-silica.md).
+For more details, see [Phi Silica in the Windows App SDK](phi-silica.md).

 ---